msuliq/msuliq/README.md

 ## Hi, I'm Suleyman

-I'm a senior backend and distributed-systems engineer who likes hard problems and ships them as production code.
+I'm a senior backend and distributed systems engineer.
-Right now I'm the sole architect of the authentication, identity, and certificate-issuance platform at a top-10 certificate authority - designing the distributed services, scaling issuance through 10x growth, writing the cryptography and algorithms underneath, and, because attackers come with the territory, running the fraud and abuse defense too.
+Right now I'm the architect of the authentication, identity, and certificate management platform at a top-10 certificate authority, designing the distributed services, scaling issuance through 10x growth, writing the cryptography and algorithms underneath, and, because attackers come with the territory, running the bot, fraud and abuse defense too.

 **What I do:**